Borkel/RealisticNVG-client/README.md

 # RealisticNVG-client
 My very humble attempt at modding the NVG mask textures without replacing the original bundle.
 Many thanks Fontaine, Mirni, Cj, GrooveypenguinX, Choccster, kiobu-kouhai, GrakiaXYZ, kiki, Props (sorry if i forget someone).
-Link to the built .dll: https://drive.google.com/file/d/1X-_HqEz9_6IKuzW2Fc_Ucts6G0yPDXPm/view?usp=sharing This client mod will replace all mask textures of the NVGs to look more realistic.
+Link to the mod: https://hub.sp-tarkov.com/files/file/1303-borkel-s-realistic-night-vision-goggles-nvg/ .
+This client mod will replace all mask textures of the NVGs to look more realistic.

 #Documentation and examples i used